Positive Catalysts Could Support REITs In 2017

 Second, if we get the hoped-for higher economic growth rates, this will mean stronger demand for space across virtually all property types, which increases occupancy rates and gives landlords increased pricing power.
 Faster internal growth from rising occupancy and rents should be very positive for share prices.

-Third, the new administration's proposed large-scale infrastructure spending plan, if passed, will likely raise the costs of construction for new commercial real estate developments, as labor costs and building materials prices rise due to increased demand.
+Third, the new administration's proposed large-scale infrastructure spending plan, if passed, will likely raise the costs of construction for new commercial real estate developments as labor costs and building materials prices rise due to increased demand.
 This will reduce the pace of new construction as, all else being equal, these more expensive new projects will require higher rents to meet their required rates of return.

 Fourth, higher interest rates may cause investors to raise their required rates of return, as interest costs will increase on construction loans and permanent debt financing.
 Investors may also demand higher equity returns rather than reduce their desired equity risk premium.
 This will also have the effect of dampening new development starts.
 The upshot from fewer development starts would be greater pricing power for owners of existing assets, allowing them to grow cash flows at a higher rate and without having to utilize additional capital, which would be needed for acquisitions or developments.

 In summary, these are the potential near-term positive catalysts that we see for equity REITs.
 Rents may eventually rise to reflect both the potentially higher costs of construction and hurdle rates of return, but it will still take some time for development to reaccelerate.
-Given the substantially greater capital market discipline imposed on the real estate industry since the advent of the "modern REIT era" and the commercial mortgage-backed security market, we think supply-demand imbalances are unlikely to be anything like the magnitude of those the industry used to experience, which led to booms and busts in the economy.
+Given the substantially greater capital market discipline imposed on the real estate industry since the advent of the "modern REIT era" and the commercial mortgage-backed security market, we think supply-demand imbalances are unlikely to be anything of the magnitude of those the industry used to experience, which led to booms and busts in the economy.
 So hang in there; 2017 might just be a better-than-expected year for the REIT market.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.